yoeriboven/ING-YNAB-Converter/README.md

 Run the command below to convert your file.

-* Converter.php is the path to the software
+* converter.php is the path to the software
 * input.csv is the path to the transactions file downloaded from ING

 ```